 Tracking Billable Activities (Labor, Materials, Expenses)

 If your service team services external customers and you bill for your work, keeping an accurate account of all your team's billable activities is critical to the success of your business.
 BlueFolder provides a robust, but easy-to-use system for tracking billable activities.
 With three broad types of billable items (labor, materials, and expenses), you can keep track of everything your team does and be sure that every billable action is invoiced to your customers.
 Even if your team is servicing internal departments, tracking time-spent and materials used can still be very useful.

 Our labor tracking feature includes the ability to record the duration of hours spent (with configurable hourly intervals of 6 or 15 minutes), or "flat-rate" labor items that allow you to track the hours spent while only billing your customer for a fixed amount (useful for accurate cost accounting).
 You can also specify which of your users are allowed to see which labor rates, preventing prying eyes from seeing what co-workers are being billed out at.
 Labor hours can also be decremented against a pre-sold balance of hours on a contract, helping you to keep track of important billing relationships with your customers.

 All billable items are compatible with QuickBooks and other accounting systems, allowing you to keep everything in sync when transferring work orders over to invoices in your accounting system.

 Keeping track of all the details related to a work order sometimes requires external files, digital photos, or even links to external websites.
 BlueFolder accommodates all of that with ease.
-The Attachments tab within a work order allows you to easily upload files, photos, or enter URLs that you want to store along with a work order.
+The Attachments tab within a work order allows you to easily upload files, photos, or enter URLs that you want to store.
 Each attachment can also be marked as "public" so that your customers can see them in the customer portal.

 Audit Trail (Work Order Log)